 Chatpate and Pani Puri are probably the best and easy to find spicy food in Nepal.
 Chatpate and Pani Puri are different things, but it falls in the same category as it is mostly preferred by youngsters.
-Chatpate is a simple mixture of spicy ingredients like Chau-Chau (Nepali Instant Noodle), Bhujiya (puffed rice), chilies, onion, coriander, peas, tomato sauce and so on.
-Whereas PaniPuri is made up of two elements Pani (heavily seasoned water) and Puri small Crispy deep fried bread with seasoned potato, onion and chilly in it.
+Chatpate is a simple mixture of spicy ingredients like Chau-Chau (Nepali Instant Noodle), Bhujiya (puffed rice), chilies, onion, coriander, peas, tomato sauce, and so on.
+Whereas PaniPuri is made up of two elements Pani (heavily seasoned water) and Puri small Crispy deep-fried bread with seasoned potato, onion, and chilly in it.

 Sukuti is simply dried meat but a tasty one.
 This very typical Nepali dried meat is another food that every Nepali miss.
 Sukuti can be consumed in a variety of ways.
-Like we can eat directly, charbroiled and spiced as an appetizer or snack, or mixed with other ingredients and served as side dish such as in Sukuti ko achar (a side dish), usually with tomato sauce.
+Like we can eat directly, charbroiled and spiced as an appetizer or snack, or mixed with other ingredients and served as a side dish such as in Sukuti ko achar (a side dish), usually with tomato sauce.

 5. Nepali Noodles

 Wai Wai is one of the famous Nepali instant noodles.
 There are many brands under the instant noodles but Wai Wai is quite famous among them.
 This is served in different ways such as cooked with vegetables, mixed with puffed rice, or can be eaten without cooking.
 The different variants and the versatility of the noodles (which can be prepared in different ways) make it a favorite for everyone.